Updates from Heron’s Key Leadership Team

 Family/friends of eligible residents are encouraged to visit outside whenever possible due to better airflow and reduced risk of COVID transmission, regardless of vaccination status.

 For indoor visits:

-- All visitors MUST be screened, sign- into a visitor’s logbook, provide contact information, abide by all the infection control principals listed below and acknowledge that persons visiting unvaccinated is a violation of the Governor’s Proclamation for non-vaccinated residents.
+All visitors MUST be screened and signed in to a visitor’s logbook, provide contact information, abide by all the infection control principles listed below and acknowledge that persons visiting unvaccinated is a violation of the Governor’s Proclamation for non-vaccinated residents.

-- Embracing – all vaccinated residents may choose to embrace/hold hands with their visitors if desired AND the visitor is wearing assigned PPE.
+Embracing – all vaccinated residents may choose to embrace/hold hands with their visitors if desired AND the visitor is also fully vaccinated.
 All unvaccinated residents must maintain social distancing (a six-foot distance from others) during visits.

 Residents scheduling an outdoor visit may have up to four visitors.
 All Penrose Harbor residents, regardless of vaccination status, may schedule outdoor visits (as long as weather is safe).
 Both outdoor and “window visits” are available by appointment for all residents in Penrose Harbor.
 An outdoor canopy with seating is available for visitation by appointment at the entrance to Penrose Harbor.
 In addition, canopies with seating and intercom systems have been placed outside of vacant rooms to allow for window visitation.
 Appointments are required to ensure disinfection of all areas between visits.
 Please call the Penrose Receptionist at 235-313-0800 to make an appointment.

 We continue to follow the Governor’s orders for long-term care visitor restrictions and are monitoring closely for any changes.

 Weekly COVID-19 testing is being completed for Penrose Harbor and Heron’s Key staff.